4 Principles to Source Capital from High Net-Worth Individuals and Find Off-Market Deals

 Whenever I have a meeting with a client, I always ask them to tell me what is the best thing that’s happened to them since the last time we spoke.
 For some of my newer clients, their response will be, “oh, not that bad.”
 While that may seem innocuous, when we dissect it, what are they saying?
 They aren’t saying things are good, that’s for sure.

 We have to be very careful with our language.
 Even though they are saying they aren’t bad, they are still using the word bad, a negative word.
 As far as I’m concerned, this puts us in the wrong mindset.
 The same applies to the questions we ask.
 When I was reading through the obstacles of the attendees of the conference, I read things like, “What happens if I raise money, but I don’t find a deal?” or “What happens if a deal doesn’t work out?” or “What happens if I can’t raise the money.”
 Instead, we have to ask better questions that don’t assume we are going to fail.
-Re-frame the question to “how do people who raise money and find deals successful?”
+Re-frame the question to “how do people who are great at raising investment capital and finding deals successful?”
 Model them, stick with them, and grow together.

 3 – Create Opportunities